Clarity Insolvency

 Advantages

-• One monthly payment, usually for four years
+• One affordable monthly payment, usually for four years

-• Creditors cannot take legal action against you
+• Creditors bound by the PTD cannot take legal action against you

 • Remaining unsecured debt written off at the end